iechor/docs/content/engine/swarm/key-concepts.md

 For global services, the swarm runs one task for the service on every available node in the cluster.

-A task carries a Docker container and the commands to run inside the container.
+A task carries a iEchor container and the commands to run inside the container.
 It is the atomic scheduling unit of swarm.
 Manager nodes assign tasks to worker nodes according to the number of replicas set in the service scale.
 Once a task is assigned to a node, it cannot move to another node.
 It can only